charlierettig7/Data_Science_Final_Project/README.md

 # Modeling
 **Overview**
-All data used in training and validation, as well as results from the training and prediction processes have already been obtained and saved in this repository.
-Thus, any of the scripts can be run with the current contents of this repository without depending on running other scripts first.
-This is unfortunately not the case for scripts in patient processing and variant processing since some files are too large.

 *NOTE: All scripts were run on FU's HPC cluster (curta.zedat.fu-berlin.de), and bash scripts contained in this repository are configured for this environment.